techdeity92/Module-2-Salary-Function/README.md

 # Employee Data Processing and Export

-This project provides a comprehensive solution for processing employee salary data in both Python and R.

-## Features

-* Read employee data from a CSV file.
-* Extract specific employee details by name.
-* Export employee data to a CSV file and zip it.
-* Unzip and display data using R for analysis.
-* Error handling for missing files, incorrect data, and processing issues.

-## Python Implementation

-* Uses Pandas for data manipulation and processing.
-* Handles mixed data types and duplicate records.
-* Dynamic file path input for compatibility across different systems.

-## R Implementation

-* Uses dplyr for data filtering and manipulation.
-* Reads CSV data, processes employee information, and zips the output.
-* Extracts and displays data for further analysis.
+This project processes employee data from a CSV file, extracts specific employee information, and exports it to a new CSV file inside a zipped folder named "Employee\_Profile.zip".
+The R script is then used to unzip and display the data.

-## How to Run
+## How It Works

-1. Clone the repository.
+1. **Run the Python Script:**

-2. Place the CSV file in the working directory or provide the full file path.
+   * Open the command prompt or terminal.
+   * Navigate to the folder where the Python script is located.
+   * Run the Python script using:

+     ```
+     python salary_processor.py
+     ```
+   * Enter the full path to the CSV file when prompted or press Enter to use the current directory.
+   * Enter the name of the employee to extract their data.
+   * The script will generate a zip file named `Employee_Profile.zip` containing the extracted CSV data.

+2. **Run the R Script:**

+   * Ensure that `Employee_Profile.zip` is in the same directory as the R script.
+   * Open the command prompt or terminal.
-3. Run the Python script or the R script as per the requirements.
+   * Run the R script using:

+     ```
+     Rscript unzip_and_display.R
+     ```
+   * The R script will unzip `Employee_Profile.zip`, read the extracted CSV file, and display its contents in the console.

 ## Requirements

-* The program follows the assignment structure, ensuring that all functions are clearly defined and logically organized.
-* All error handling is implemented to handle missing files, incorrect data formats, and duplicate records.
-* The main functions in both Python and R provide a smooth user experience, prompting for necessary inputs and displaying relevant information.
+* Python 3.x
+* R with utils library installed

+## Important Notes

+* The Python script only handles data extraction and zipping.
+The R script must be run separately to display the data.
+* Ensure both scripts are in the same directory for seamless execution.